sukykaur/AzureGDPR/IaaSWebAppOverview.md

 **Recovery Services Vault**: The [Recovery Services Vault](https://docs.microsoft.com/azure/backup/backup-azure-recovery-services-vault-overview) houses backup data and protects all configurations of Azure Virtual Machines in this architecture.
 With a Recovery Services Vault, customers can restore files and folders from an IaaS VM without restoring the entire VM, enabling faster restore times.

-**Cloud Witness**: [Cloud Witness](https://docs.microsoft.com/en-us/windows-server/failover-clustering/whats-new-in-failover-clustering#BKMK_CloudWitness) is a new type of Failover Cluster quorum witness in Windows Server 2016 that leverages Azure as the arbitration point.
-The Cloud Witness, like any other quorum witness, gets a vote and can participate in the quorum calculations, but it uses the standard publicly available Azure Blob Storage which eliminates the extra maintenance overhead of VMs hosted in a public cloud.
+**Cloud Witness**: [Cloud Witness](https://docs.microsoft.com/en-us/windows-server/failover-clustering/whats-new-in-failover-clustering#BKMK_CloudWitness) is a type of Failover Cluster quorum witness in Windows Server 2016 that leverages Azure as the arbitration point.
+The Cloud Witness, like any other quorum witness, gets a vote and can participate in the quorum calculations, but it uses the standard publicly available Azure Blob Storage.
+This eliminates the extra maintenance overhead of VMs hosted in a public cloud.

 ### Logging and Auditing